 We are the largest producer and marketer of shell eggs in the United States.
-In fiscal 2014, we sold approximately 1.014 million dozen shell eggs, which represented approximately 23% of domestic shell egg consumption.
+In fiscal 2014, we sold approximately 1.014 billion dozen shell eggs, which represented approximately 23% of domestic shell egg consumption.

 Our total flock of approximately 32.4 million layers and 8.5 million pullets and breeders is the largest in the U.S. Layers are mature female chickens, pullets are young female chickens usually under 20 weeks of age, and breeders are male or female chickens used to produce fertile eggs to be hatched for egg production flocks.